 Do you guys remember when Choco Tacos first came out?
-After seeing them in the freezer section of my grocery store the other day, I thought, why not make my own ice cream tacos.
-After all, it can’t be that difficult, right?
+After seeing them in the freezer section of my grocery store the other day, I thought, why not make the best ice cream tacos.
+After all, it can't be that difficult, right?

 Nonetheless, I was right.
 They were pretty simple to make and even better than Klondike's version.
 My take on it was a little different, but just as crunchy and sweet.

 A flour tortilla, coated in a cinnamon/sugar mixture and baked to perfection.
 Once cooled, add in vanilla ice cream, drizzle with melted chocolate and throw on any amazing garnish.
 Personally, I am a nut and caramel girl, but chocolate and maraschino cherries will make do!